Srujanrana07/ScareCrow-hackathon/README.md

 ## Project Overview

 This project aims to assist farmers in detecting paddy crop pests and receiving tailored crop management recommendations.
 By utilizing a Convolutional Neural Network (CNN), the system identifies pests from captured images and classifies them into different categories.
 Additionally, the system provides recommendations on pest control measures and alternative crop strategies.
-The trained model is deployed using Flask and stored on Google Cloud Storage for scalability.
+The trained model is deployed using Django .
 The web application offers an intuitive user interface, allowing users to capture images using a real-time camera feed for instant analysis and feedback.
 ---

 ![image](https://github.com/user-attachments/assets/3da53b46-8706-4465-ad0c-967ea6da45f9)